Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] They provide free capacity when testing your new applications.
 - [ ] They are cheaper than all other EC2 options.
-- [x] They remove the need to buy “safety net” capacity to handle periodic traffic spikes.
+- [x] They remove the need to buy 'safety net' capacity to handle periodic traffic spikes.
 - [ ] They only require 1-2 days for setup and configuration.
 - [x] You can increase or decrease your compute capacity depending on the demands of your application.